bearaujus/bptr/README.md

 ### 1. `To*Safe` Functions

 The To*Safe functions safely convert pointers to primitive types.
-If the input pointer is nil, a default value for the type is returned:
+If the input pointer is nil, a **default value* for the type wil be returned:

-Default values:
-- bool → false
-- Numeric types (int, float, etc.) → 0
-- string → ""

 ```go
 func ToBoolSafe(v *bool) bool